tsingter/TsingMusic/README-ENGLISH.md

 ### **Bringing Back the Visual Romance of the iPod Era, Reclaiming the Freedom of Self-Hosted Music**

-**In a world dominated by algorithms and fragmented copyrights, why are we still obsessed with self-hosted music?**
+**In an age ruled by algorithms and fragmented music licensing, why are we still obsessed with self-hosted music?**

-Because we still miss that shimmer when flipping through album covers.
+Because we still miss that glow when flipping through album covers.
-Because we still believe music shouldn’t be locked behind endless subscription walls.
+Because we still believe music shouldn’t be trapped behind monthly subscriptions.

 **TsingMusic / 听着** is a third-party client deeply built around the **Navidrome / Subsonic** ecosystem.
-Its mission is simple: give every NAS a soul again, and bring digital music back to the artistic experience it was always meant to have.
+Its purpose is simple: give every NAS a soul again, and bring digital music back to the artistic experience it was always meant to be.

 ---